alexforencich/cocotbext-axi/README.md

     axi_master = AxiMaster(dut, "s_axi", dut.clk, dut.rst)

-The modules use `cocotb.bus.Bus` internally to automatically connect to the corresponding signals in the bus, presuming they are named according to the AXI spec and have a common prefix.
+The modules use `cocotb.bus.Bus` internally to automatically connect to the corresponding signals in the bus, presuming they are named according to the AXI spec and share a common prefix.

 Once the module is instantiated, read and write operations can be initiated in a few different ways.